Is Santa Marta and Tayrona Safe in 2026? Latest Security Updates for Travelers

 In this travel guide Tayrona National Park, you’ll find everything you need to know for your trip to one of Colombia’s most popular national parks.

 Tayrona National Park covers 150km2 and is located between Santa Marta and Palomino.
 Its location is spectacular, between the Caribbean Sea and the mountains of the Sierra Nevada de St. Marta.
-In Tayrona national park you can do beautiful hikes on hiking trails that go through the jungle to some spectacular beaches run.
-On these trails you can spot wildlife, such as monkeys, which can sometimes be seen up close.
+In Tayrona national park you can make beautiful hikes on hiking trails that lead through the jungle to some spectacular beaches.
+On these trails you can spot wildlife, such as monkeys.
 At a number of beaches you can swim and snorkel, and there are several beautiful places to spend the night in the middle of nature.
-So you can chill in an ecolodge, camp in a tent and sleep in a hammock at Cabo San Juan.
-Also just outside the park there is a wide choice of atmospheric hotels and hostels.
+Also, you can chill in an ecolodge, camp in a tent and sleep in a hammock at Cabo San Juan.
+Just outside the park there is also a wide choice of cozy hotels and hostels.

-Long ago, the Tairona Indians lived in Tayrona National Park and today their descendants, the Kogui, live in the Sierra Nevada.
-They -along with other indigenous groups- are closely associated with the park.
+Long ago, the Tairona Indigenous communities lived in Tayrona National Park and today their descendants, the Kogui, live in the Sierra Nevada.
+Along with other indigenous groups, they are closely associated with the park.

 Closing dates